History of Christianity in Mizoram: Initial missionary endeavours

+Patronage of Robert Arthington

+Robert Arthington, a British philanthropist and Christian patron, taking an interest in the missions among the Lushai tribes, began funding a mission with the help of the BMS or Baptist Mission Society.
+This led to the establishment of the Arthington Aborigines Mission in 1889 for the evangelisation of tribal people in northeast India.
+For Mizos he chose J.H.
+Lorrain and F.W.
+Savidge of the London Southgate Road Baptist Church.
+Arthington arranged for missionaries to attend in pairs to uncontacted groups in the British empire to spread the gospel.
+However, he did not allow missionaries to remain for more than a few years, which limited the learning of local languages.
+This meant most evangelisation was done via local interpreters.

 Arthington Aborigines Mission

-The arrival of Christianity and formal education in Mizoram is due to Robert Arthington.
-Lorrain reached India on 1 January 1890.
-But not knowing further steps to take he stayed in Chittagong (now in Bangladesh) for almost two years.
-Then Savidge arrived in calcutta in November 1891.
+The arrival of Christianity and formal education in Mizoram is due to Robert Arthington's efforts in the Arthington Aborigines Mission.
+Lorrain reached India on 21 January 1891.
+Lorraine initially applied to work as a missionary in Agartala among the Tripuri tribes but his application was rejected.
+Frederick William Savidge arrived in Bengal in November 1891.
 The two met at an evangelical campaign at Brahmanbaria (now in Bangladesh) organised by the New Zealand Baptists.
-They planned to start camping in Tripura, but were bluntly objected by the ruler, Maharaja.
-Dejected they travelled northward into deeper Chittagong.
-After a long wait for permission from the government to enter Lushai Hills, they were only allowed to stay at Kasalong village, the nearest possible location.
+They applied to start work in Tripura, but they were rejected once more.
+Following this, they made a decision to enter the Lushai Hills.
+They were only allowed to stay at Kasalong village, the nearest possible location.
 This was due to constant insurgency from the Mizo tribes.
-After several months of starvation and dysentery they moved to Darjeeling and finally to Silchar.
-They waited for one whole year in 1893 for fresh permission.
-Fortunately while at Silchar they frequently met Mizo travellers, from whom they started learning their language.
-Finally, a permit was issued and they immediately set off on Tlawng River in a canoe on Boxing Day of 1893.
+After several months of starvation and dysentery, they moved to Darjeeling and finally to Silchar.
+They applied to work in Tripura but were objected by the king of Tripura.
+They waited for one whole year in 1893 for fresh permission in Silchar.
+They remained with the Welsh Persbyterian Mission under Dr. T.J.
+Jones.
+While at Silchar, they frequently met Mizo travellers, from whom they started learning their language.
+Finally, a permit was issued by political officer A.W.
+Davis to visit Aizawl.
+They immediately set off on Tlawng River in a canoe on Boxing Day of 1893.
 They arrived in Aizawl on 11 January 1894.
-The day is now observed as public holiday as "Missionary Day" in the state.
-They made camp at Thingpui Huan Tlang ("Tea Graden"), MacDonald Hill, Zarkawt.
-They immediately worked on creating Mizo alphabets based on Roman script.
-After only two and half months, Savidge started the first school on 1 April 1894.
-Their first and only pupils were Suaka and Thangphunga.
-They translated and published the Gospels of Luke and John, and Acts of the Apostles.
-They also prepared A Grammar and Dictionary of the Lushai language (Dulien Dialect) which they published in 1898, and became the foundation of Mizo language.
-The Arthington Mission mandated the missionaries to move to new fields after two-three years, and had no intention of establishing churches.
-The mission at Aizawl was called off and was handed over to Welsh Calvinistic Methodist Mission in 1897.
-Lorrain and Savidge departed from Aizawl for England on 31 December 1897.
+The day is now observed as a public holiday as "Missionary Day" in the state.